Skip to main content

 Cons

-Verdict: If you want the dominant exposure source — your laptop and phone — covered for under $30, this is the rational pick.
-For a king-bed shield, choose DefenderShield (#2) or HAVN (#5).
+Verdict: If you want the dominant exposure sources — your laptop, phone, tablet, lap, and nearby router — covered for under $30, RADIHALT is the clear #1 value pick.

 Buy on Amazon